Lubbock Nicknames

 The Birthplace of Buddy Holly

 Nods to Holly can be found throughout the city.
-Pose for a picture with an oversized sculpture of his glasses outside the center.
-You'll also find a statue of Holly playing guitar on the West Texas Walk of Fame.
+Visitors can pose for a picture with an oversized sculpture of his glasses outside the center and see a statue of Holly playing guitar on the West Texas Walk of Fame.

 The Cultural Crossroads of West Texas

-Interestingly, the Lubbock Lake Landmark reinforces the city's cultural roots in Texas.
-This archeological and natural history preserve contains artifacts and historical evidence of occupation dating back 12,000 years.
+Additionally, the Lubbock Lake Landmark highlights the city's cultural roots in Texas.
+This archaeological and natural history preserve features artifacts and evidence of human occupation in the city, dating back 12,000 years.

 The Friendly City